 Pilot projects: Digital therapeutic experiments

 Health apps are already being used as part of medical treatment in several countries.
-Producers and organisers of health services are experimenting with using digital therapeutics as part of practical care.
-Sitra’s projects on this were started in spring 2022.
+Producers and organisers of health services experimented with using digital therapeutics as part of practical care.
+The projects were completed in May 2023.

 What is it about?